Biden spends day in Portland talking infrastructure, arrives in Seattle for Earth Day events

 Earth Day in Seattle

-In Seattle Friday, Biden will mark Earth Day by “making the case for his bold agenda to tackle the climate crisis, safeguard our nation’s forests, and bolster our resilience in the face of threats like wildfire,” the White House said in a Thursday news release.
+In Seattle on Friday, Biden will mark Earth Day by “making the case for his bold agenda to tackle the climate crisis, safeguard our nation’s forests, and bolster our resilience in the face of threats like wildfire,” the White House said in a Thursday news release.

 Biden is expected to sign an executive order aimed at protecting old-growth forests from the ravages of wildfires during a morning event at Seattle’s Seward Park, joined by officials including Gov. Jay Inslee.